AbdelrahmanKhaa/SuBoudi/README.md

 - Aggregates subdomains from multiple sources.
 - Sends a notification when the scan is finished.
 - Fast and minimal Python-based tool.
-- Includes the `crt_v2.sh` script for crt.sh enumeration.

 ## Requirements